North Borneo Chartered Company: Dissolution

-No other state in the British Commonwealth was as devastated by the Second World War as North Borneo.
-By the end of the war, it was already foreseeable that the company would be unable to finance remediation for the devastation to land and infrastructure.
-The company therefore waived the further use of their charter and gave British North Borneo to the British Colonial Office.
-With the signing of an agreement on 26 June 1946, the company officially dissolved.
+North Borneo was negatively affected by World War II and by the end of the war it was foreseeable that the company would be unable to finance reconstruction.
+The company therefore waived the further use of their charter and gave North Borneo to the British Colonial Office.
+The company officially dissolved on 26 June 1946 with the signing of an agreement.
 From 15 July 1946 until the formation of Malaysia on 16 September 1963, North Borneo was a Crown colony.
 The agreement with the British government included a £860,000 immediate cash settlement that allowed the company to settle outstanding financial claims.
 The government's offer to repay all other claims by paying 2.2 million pounds had already been rejected by the company.
 For the negotiation of further financial compensation, the British government appointed Lord Uthwatt as an independent arbitrator.
 In March 1949, Uthwatt announced the result of his investigations: £1,400,000 should be awarded to the company as compensation; any claims related to war damage would not be included.
-The news triggered a bitter disappointment among shareholders.
-In just overnight, the value of the company share fell from 17s to 9s 6p.
+The news triggered disappointment among shareholders.
+Overnight, the value of the company share fell from 17 shillings to 9 shillings and 6d.